 Shop around before you buy.
 Different RESP providers and plans have different rules and fees.

-You have 60 days to cancel plans provided by scholarship plan dealers without any penalty.
+You have 60 days after signing your contract to cancel plans provided by scholarship plan dealers without any penalty.
 Be sure to read and understand the rules outlined in the short Plan Summary provided in the plan prospectus.